AllStarLink/ASL3-Manual/docs/install/pi-appliance/pi-detailed.md

 It is recommended to set the username to `asl` if you have no strong feeling about the username.
 Choose a good password and record the password somewhere safe.
-**NOTE: There is NO DEFAULT USER for the image.
-Failure to set an account will require a re-image of the SD card with the proper settings**
 Once entered, click on **NEXT**

     ![Step 9](img/step-9-username.png){width="400"}

+!!! warning "NO DEFAULT USER"
+    There is NO default username and password included in the image.
+Failure to set an account will require a re-image of the SD card with the proper settings.

 - For "Choose Wi-Fi", if the device will be connected to Wi-Fi, enter the name of the wireless network in **SSID** and the password for that network in **Password**.
 Once entered (or if you will not be using Wi-Fi), click on **NEXT**